Alert: Internet Vehicle Scams on Craigslist and Other Non-eBay Sites

-- You pay for a vehicle or send a refundable deposit for a vehicle and never receive it.
+You pay for a vehicle or send a refundable deposit for a vehicle and never receive the vehicle.

-- The vehicle was determined by a law enforcement agency to have been stolen before you took possession.
+- The vehicle was determined by a law enforcement agency to have been stolen prior to your purchase.

 - The vehicle make, model or year is different than what was described in the seller's listing at the time you placed your bid or offer.
 Note, however, that VPP does not protect you if the seller's description was inaccurate with respect to the vehicle's sub-model, trim packages or special editions.

-- You did not receive a title from the seller (and it's required by your state) and it's not possible to obtain a title from the appropriate DMV.
+- You did not receive a title from the seller (and a title is required by both your state and the seller's state) and it's not possible to obtain a title from the appropriate DMV.

-- The vehicle had a title with an undisclosed brand (e.g. salvage, rebuilt, junk) at the time of the end of the listing.
-(This protection is not available for vehicles listed in the Dune Buggies, Race Cars or Trailers categories.)
+- The vehicle had a title with one of the following undisclosed brands (salvage, rebuilt/rebuildable, unrebuildable, reconstructed, scrapped/destroyed, junk, lemon, manufacturer buyback or flood/water damage) at the time of the end of the listing.
+(This protection is not available for vehicles listed in the Dune Buggy, Race Car or Trailer categories.)

 - The vehicle is less than 20 years old and has more than a 5,000 mile odometer discrepancy from the mileage stated in the seller's listing.
-(This protection is only available for vehicles listed in the Cars & Trucks and RVs & Campers categories.)
+(This protection is only available for vehicles listed in the Car & Truck and RV & Camper categories.)

-Purchases are NOT covered by VPP in the examples below:
+Purchases and/or associated losses are NOT covered by VPP in the examples below: